esther-atanang/alx-low_level_programming/0x0A-argc_argv/README.md

-Passing arguments in main functions
+My main function can have arguments